part-avocado/hc-status-page/README.md

 cd website && npm run dev    # GET / for the status page cd admin && npm run dev      # GET /admin, using the simulated identity in wrangler.toml
 ```

-Both `wrangler.toml` files need to point at the same D1 `database_id` for local dev too (wrangler dev uses a local SQLite copy of that database by default).